DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle/README.md

 The first time you deploy your business network, you need to perform these commands:

-`composer runtime install --card PeerAdmin@hlfv1 --businessNetworkName vehicle-lifecycle` `composer network start --card PeerAdmin@hlfv1 --networkAdmin admin --networkAdminEnrollSecret adminpw --archiveFile vehicle-lifecycle@1.0.0.bna --file networkadmin.card`
+- `composer network install --card PeerAdmin@hlfv1 --archiveFile vehicle-lifecycle@1.0.0.bna`
+- `composer network start --networkName vehicle-lifecycle --networkVersion 1.0.0 --card PeerAdmin@hlfv1 --networkAdmin admin --networkAdminEnrollSecret adminpw --file networkadmin.card && composer card import --file networkadmin.card`
-`composer card import --file networkadmin.card` (Note that this last command should be done only once on a composer installation)
+- `composer card import --file networkadmin.card` (Note that this last command should be done only once on a composer installation)

 If you want to update the business network with a new version, you need to use:
-`composer network update --archiveFile vehicle-lifecycle*.bna --card admin@vehicle-lifecycle`
+- `composer archive create --sourceName . --sourceType dir && composer network upgrade -n vehicle-lifecycle -V 1.0.0 --card PeerAdmin@hlfv1`

 The following command list a business network and all its data `composer network list --card admin@vehicle-lifecycle`

 Note that you can use the following commands:
-`npm run deploy`
+- `npm run deploy`
-`npm run update`
+- `npm run update`
-`npm run list`
+- `npm run list`

 The latest command invoked in `npm run deploy` will fail importing the network admin card in your wallet if it has already been imported.
 This should not prevent using the deployed composer application.

+Important Note: updating the business network requires changing the version number of the application.
+The consequence is that you have to update the commands and the client code which refer to the business network version.

+The Business Network is deployed as a docker image in the blockchain network.
+You can stop the corresponding image and remove it.

+- identify the business network docker container: `docker ps -a`, identify the dev* image
+- `docker kill xxxx` where xxx is the id of the docker container
+- `docker rm xxx`
+- `docker images dev-*` identify the id of the image
+- `docker rmi $(docker images dev-* -q)` removing the image

+At this point, you can redeploy the same version of the business network.